 Motorcycle Head and Neck Protection: What You Need to Know

 You’ve ridden a motorcycle long enough to know the basic requirements.
 You make sure you renew your license and keep your bike insured.
-Whether you commute on I-635 every day or only get the bike out for weekend cruises, you’re required by law to wear a helmet.
+Whether you commute on I-635 every day or only get the bike out for weekend cruises, you should always wear a helmet.
+In fact, in Missouri, helmets are required by law for riders 25 and under (riders 26 and older may ride without a helmet if they carry qualifying health insurance).
 But what about the non-required elements of bodily protection?
 Can opting for some additional safety devices actually save your life?

 How Motorcyclists in Missouri Can Choose Proper Head and Neck Protection

 Before choosing additional safety measures, check your helmet.
-Make sure it is U.S. DOT-approved, does not have any damage or defects.
-It should fit snugly—all the way around your head—and should be securely fastened so that it does not move when you ride.
+Make sure it is U.S. DOT-approved and free of damage or defects.
+It should fit snugly around your entire head and be securely fastened so it does not move when you ride.
 After your helmet has been inspected, you should think about how the following safety gear could affect your rides:

-• Face shields.
+- Face shields.
 Depending on which type of helmet you have, you may already have a face shield to protect your eyes from wind, dust, rain, dirt, insects, and road debris kicked up by passing cars.
-It is important that a face shield be shatter-resistant, gives you a clear view ahead and to both sides, and allow air to pass beneath it to help reduce fogging problems.
+A face shield should be shatter-resistant, provide a clear view ahead and to both sides, and allow airflow to reduce fogging.

-• Glasses or sunglasses.
+- Glasses or sunglasses.
 Goggles may provide eye protection, but they will be useless in shielding the rest of your face from debris—and glasses offer even less coverage.
 Both glasses and sunglasses should be worn underneath a face shield so that they do not blow off while riding.
-If you wear tinted eye protection, you should only use it during the daylight hours.
+If you wear tinted eye protection, use it only during daylight hours.

 Have You Been Injured In A Motorcycle Accident?

-If you’ve been injured in a motorcycle accident you need to speak with an experienced motorcycle accident attorney as soon as possible.
+If you suffered motorcycle accident injuries, speak with an experienced motorcycle accident attorney as soon as possible.
 Please contact us online or call our Kansas City office directly at 816.471.5111 to schedule your free consultation.

 You can also order your FREE copy of our book, “KC Biker Bible.”